Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/.NET%20client%20samples/ASP.NET%20Core%20Web%20App%20tutorial)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=819)

 > The sample in this folder is part of a multi-chapter tutorial.
 The first phase is available at [An ASP.NET Core Web app signing-in users with the Microsoft identity platform in your organization](../1-WebApp-OIDC/1-1-MyOrg).
->
-> This article (README.md) contains the full instructions on how to configure the sample.
-If you have gone through the [first chapter](../1-WebApp-OIDC/1-1-MyOrg) and already configured the client web application to sigh-in users, read through the [README-incremental-instructions.md](README-incremental-instructions.md) instead.

 ## Overview

-This sample demonstrates a ASP.NET Core Web App application calling a ASP.NET Core Web API that is secured using Azure AD B2C.
+This sample demonstrates an ASP.NET Core Web App application calling an ASP.NET Core Web API that is secured using Azure AD B2C.

-1. The client ASP.NET Core Web App application uses the Microsoft Authentication Library (MSAL) to obtain a JWT access token from **Azure AD B2C**:
+1. The client ASP.NET Core Web App application uses the Microsoft Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to sign-in a user and obtain a JWT access token from **Azure AD B2C**:
-1. The access token is used as a bearer token to authenticate the user when calling the ASP.NET Core Web API.
+1. The [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) is used as a bearer token to authenticate the user when calling the ASP.NET Core Web API.

 The client web application essentially takes the following steps to sign-in the user and obtain a bearer token for the Web API:

 1. Signs-in the user with local or social identities.
-When the user signs-in for the first time , a consent screen is presented.
-This consent screen lets the user consent for the application to access the web API( TodoListService).
 1. Acquires an access token for the Web API.
 1. Calls the Web API using the access token as a bearer token in the authentication header of the Http request.
-The Web API validates the caller using the ASP.NET JWT Bearer Authentication middleware.
+The Web API authorizes the caller (user) using the ASP.NET JWT Bearer Authorization middleware.

 ![Topology](./ReadmeFiles/topology.png)